euyemura/myNotes/grounded-ruby/05_self_scope_visibility.md

 end
 ```

-You can call these methods anywhere, as long as there is no explicity receiver, which is pretty cool.
+You can call these methods anywhere, as long as there is no explicit receiver, which is pretty cool.

 From commmand line to look at built in top level method